-Lightweight and low-profile, these perfect for clipping onto your harness for multi-pitch climbs.
+Lightweight and low-profile, the Terrex Solo are perfect for clipping onto your harness for multi-pitch climbs.
 An open mesh upper allows for more breathability.
 A sticky Stealth rubber toe cap and forefoot, complemented by TRAXION rubber, protects the foot and aids climbing on easy boulder problems and more technical scrambles.
 A treated, low-profile OrthoLite liner within the shoe helps to limit stinky feet.

 The most important thing to know about these shoes is that they run a half size large.
 Size down from your usual size!
 I am a solid 6.5 and my feet are swimming in these 6.5.
 The space can be mitigated with a thick sock or by tightening the laces down, but if you’re looking to get some climbing performance out of them, you’ll need a half size smaller.